mantidproject/mantid/docs/source/algorithms/ConjoinXRuns-v1.rst

 SampleLogAsXAxis
 ----------------

 If specified, this log values will constitute the x-axis of the resulting workspace.
-The log must exist in all the input workspaces and must be numeric (int or double), in which case the input workspaces must contain single bin only, or numeric time series, in which case the lenght of the series must match the number of bins.
+The log must exist in all the input workspaces and must be numeric (int or double), in which case the input workspaces must contain single bin only, or numeric time series, in which case the lenght of the series must match the number of points.

 ConjoinX Operation
 ------------------